gonmf/dakilang/README.md

 The elements of clauses always have open brackets and are declared with one or more strings.
 Those strings are variables if the first character is a capital letter, or constant values otherwise.
 Numbers and other special characters not used for other purposes can therefore also be the first characters of valid constants.

-A **query** has a similar format to a tailess clause, but is ended with a "?" character instead of ".".
+A **query** has a similar format to a tailess clause, but is ended with a `?` character instead of `.`.
 Upon being inputed, it starts a search for all its solutions using the global table of clauses.

 The search will try to find solutions for which the original query has no outstanding variables, showing the contants that have filled it.

-The interpreter will print out every solution found or return "No solution".
+The interpreter will print out every solution found or return `No solution`.

 ```
 > grandparent(john, B)?